-The instant home care service for any kind of a cut or scrape is cleaning the wound with cool water or putting an ice cube over the wound (soap and washcloth are optional).
-After washing a wound, apply a thin layer of an antibiotic cream and ointment on it as it not only keeps the wound moist, but it also reduces the risk of infection.
+The instant home care service for any kind of cut or scrape is cleaning the wound with cool water or putting an ice cube over the wound (soap and washcloth are optional).
+After washing a wound, apply a thin layer of antibiotic cream and ointment on it as it not only keeps the wound moist but also reduces the risk of infection.

 - Treatment of Burns